 Photos by Tom Pitera | Styling by Erika Pitera

-These easy and delicious mushroom puffs are the perfect party appetizer – a savory and cheesy mushroom filling pillowed inside a single bite of buttery, flaky puff pastry.
+These easy and delicious mushroom puffs are the perfect party appetizer – a savory, cheesy mushroom filling tucked inside a single bite of buttery, flaky puff pastry.

-This recipe is a reinvention of two similar mushroom appetizer recipes that were on the blog for years.
-One included goat cheese, and the other used Muenster.
-Here we’ve simplified the prep of the mushroom mixture and switched to fontina cheese for a creamier bite.
-This version is also easier to pair with beverages.
-Serve with Champagne or other sparklings, unoaked Chardonnay, or a lighter red like Pinot Noir.
+This recipe is a reinvention of two similar mushroom appetizers that were on the blog for years, one made with goat cheese and the other with Muenster.
+Here we’ve simplified the mushroom mixture and switched to fontina for a creamier bite.
+Shaped into neat, one-bite portions, they’re also a nice alternative to stuffed mushrooms because they are easy to hold, uniformly sized, and simple to serve at parties or pass around to guests.

 Key Ingredients